 June 29, 2022

-Here’s a quick guide in how to best prepare for your portrait session!
+Here’s a quick guide in how to best prepare for your mini session!
 Use the quick navigation guide below to jump through sections quicker.

 - Wear something that makes you comfortable and feel confident!

 - Choose colors that compliment your skin tone/undertone.
-If doing a family or group session, you should be COLOR COMPLIMENTARY, not 100% matching.
+If doing a family or group session, you should be COLOR COMPLIMENTARY, not 100% matching unless you’re going with matching pjs or something fun!
 This will help create a visual cohesiveness, but also allow for individuals to showcase who they are.
 You can pick a color scheme with a central person in the brightest color to stand out.
 If you need advice, I’ll be happy to help.

 - No loud patterns or neon colors.
 Especially vertical lines.
 Often these things don’t flatter nor photograph well.
 BUT if you absolutely must, pick one item and it the statement piece and minimal accessories.